WCGPR0/simon-says/README.md

 ## Challenges

 React Native is definitely growing, but there was some limitations I encountered for example the [Modals](https://reactnative.dev/docs/modal) aren't supported for the Web at the moment.
-This was a pretty common control I'd imagine and attempted to use - but realized it wasn't compatible for the Web.
 There are some open source community projects that I could've but none out of the box.
+I ended up just creating my own version by doing a view overlay with a faded backgrounded.